raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_1.md

 Feel free to download the resources or access them each time you need them from the webpage.
 You may wish to bookmark the link to the resources in the browser toolbar of your tablet/iPad/computer for ease of reference in the classroom.

-You can also find links to all of the resources in your [project guide](https://docs.google.com/document/d/1by0Blwi9Iq2iXvPBdKwuz5ZYqmGdZdb-FR8y5bJGH64){:target="_blank"} or in the [Scheme of Work](https://docs.google.com/document/d/1Fxw-gP-9OHx1j4xNi8MoEPkOI6JsfudbR_LAWo8dOxY/edit?usp=sharing){:target="_blank"}, and you can also access them via [Google Drive](https://drive.google.com/drive/folders/1tQZotIt90oK6WTsA_p1grJH4hGebG-Mm?usp=sharing){:target="_blank"}.
+You can also find links to all of the resources in your [project guide](https://docs.google.com/document/d/1by0Blwi9Iq2iXvPBdKwuz5ZYqmGdZdb-FR8y5bJGH64){:target="_blank"} or in the [Scheme of Work](https://docs.google.com/document/d/1Fxw-gP-9OHx1j4xNi8MoEPkOI6JsfudbR_LAWo8dOxY){:target="_blank"}, and you can also access them via [Google Drive](https://drive.google.com/drive/folders/1tQZotIt90oK6WTsA_p1grJH4hGebG-Mm?usp=sharing){:target="_blank"}.

 --- /task ---

 --- task ---

-The main resources folder consists of one subfolder entitled 'Sessions' (containing resources for the twelve sessions/one-hour lessons) as well as four further files:
+The main resources folder consists of one subfolder entitled 'Sessions' (containing resources for the thirteen sessions/one-hour lessons) as well as four further files:
-+ App development course scheme of work (SoW) (spreadsheet)
++ App development course scheme of work (SoW) (text document)
 + App development student workbook (slides for use as worksheets)
-+ Lesson wireframe (text document)
 + Guide to setting up App Lab logins (text document)
++ Teabreak training on teamwork (slides)
++
 --- /task ---

 --- task ---

-Take some time now to gain a brief overview of the 'Overview: Scheme of Work(SoW) Sessions'.
+Take some time now to gain a brief overview of the 'Scheme of Work (SoW) Sessions'.
 You will have the opportunity to understand the sessions in more detail in the next steps.

 --- /task ---